johaGL/DIMet/README.md

 * 'distance/span': normalized distance between the two groups.
 Check the [Details regarding the Differential Analysis](#details-regarding-the-differential-analysis).

-The table is sorted by padj, pvalue and 'distance/span', and is filtered by the thresholds defined in your configuration file.
-Best results appear at the top. **Significant DAM are those for whom padj <= 0.05**.
+The table is sorted by _padj_, pvalue and 'distance/span', and is filtered by the thresholds defined in your configuration file.
+Best results appear at the top. **Significant DAM are those for whom _padj_ <= 0.05**.

 For explanations and advanced options, run `python -m DIMet.src.differential_analysis --help` and go to [Details regarding the Differential Analysis](#details-regarding-the-differential-analysis).

-## Get grams
+## Get Metabolograms

-In construction
+readme in construction